roelal/ng-thunderhead/README.md

 A simple wrapper to pull in the Thunderhead ONE tag with an AngularJS-based application.
 This module provides only a simple API to download the Thunderhead ONE tag onto the page.
 All of your captures and interactions should be coded and targeted within the Thunderhead ONE interface.
 The `loadProject` method (usage described below) returns a promise so you can delay execution until after the snippet has loaded.

-This plugin is heavilty inpsired on, or actually just copied from, [jacopotarantino/ng-optimizely](https://jack.ofspades.com/angular-optimizely/index.html)
+This plugin is heavily inpsired on, or actually just copied from, [jacopotarantino/ng-optimizely](https://jack.ofspades.com/angular-optimizely/index.html)

 ## Install